 The advantage of this odd feature is that enums can have new values added in later API releases, without breaking earlier versions.
 Additionally, the enum values provide names for the known values while still allowing unknown values to be assigned at runtime.
 The burden is that developers must code defensively for the possibility of unnamed values.
 It would be unwise, for example, to replace case ConnectionState.Disconnecting with default and expect that the only possible value for the default case was ConnectionState.Disconnecting.
 Instead, you should handle the Disconnecting case explicitly, and the default case should report an error or behave innocuously.
 As indicated earlier, however, conversion between the enum and the underlying type, and vice versa, requires an explicit cast; it is not an implicit conversion.
 For example, code cannot call ReportState(10) if the method’s signature is void ReportState(ConnectionState state).
 The only exception occurs when passing 0, because there is an implicit conversion from 0 to any enum.

 Although you can add more values to an enum in a later version of your code, you should do so with care.
-Inserting an enum value in the middle of an enum will bump the values of all later enums (adding Flooded or Locked before Connected will change the Connected value, for example).
+Inserting an enum value in the middle of an enum will bump the values of all later enum values (adding Flooded or Locked before Connected will change the Connected value, for example).
 This will affect the versions of all code that is recompiled against the new version.
 However, any code compiled against the old version will continue to use the old values, making the intended values entirely different.
 Besides inserting an enum value at the end of the list, one way to avoid changing enum values is to assign values explicitly.

 Guidelines